 Improved flood control, drainage, and technology increased acreage suitable for agriculture.
-These activities, combined with a spike in soybean prices, resulted in unprecedented land clearing activities across the MAV in the 1960s and 1970s.
-By the time Congress passed Farm Bill legislation in the mid-1980s, which introduced "swampbuster" provisions to slow wetland conversions, the forested landscape of the MAV had been reduced to a highly fragmented 20% of its former extent (Creasman et al. 1992, Haynes 2004).
+These activities, combined with a spike in soybean prices, resulted in unprecedented land clearing activities across the MAV in the 1960's and1970's.
+By the time Congress passed the Farm Bill legislation in the late 1980's which introduced "swampbuster" provisions to slow wetland conversions, the forested landscape of the MAV had been reduced to a highly fragmented 20% of its former extent (Creasman et al. 1992, Haynes 2004).
 Subsequent legislation authorized the Wetland Reserve Program and other private land conservation programs that encouraged restoration of bottomland forests.
 According to Haynes (2004), these new conservation programs, combined with the land acquisition and reforestation activities by numerous state and federal agencies, resulted in approximately 450,000 to 550,000 acres of bottomland hardwood restoration in the MAV.